prayge/radiopaedia-stack-scraper/README.md

 - [ ] Only use confirmend diagnosis with options for Confirmed Substantiated, possible and probable
 - [ ] SQL Database of all cases within an article
 - [ ] change ```title``` to image caption on arcitle page
+- [ ] specify container to be downloaded